alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 When presenting data be aware of axes and scales.
 Data can be misrepresented by only showing a selection if it is not clear why an extract has been chosen.
 Consider where the visualisation might be published.
 For example, if published alongside other visualisations the reader is likely to assume the scales are consistent.
 This might change how your data is perceived.

 ###Checklist
-a) Have you referenced data with a URL?
+1. Have you referenced data with a URL?
-b) Have you provided contact details (e.g. a mailto link)?
+2. Have you provided contact details (e.g. a mailto link)?
-c) Is it clear whether data is internal or public?
+3. Is it clear whether data is internal or public?
-d) Have you been open and transparent with data?
+4. Have you been open and transparent with data?

 ###Worked example